Why choose Perrella Legal to represent you on your criminal charge?

 Our Director, Mr Perrella is an experienced former prosecutor with the inside knowledge about:

 - How and when to make a successful public interest submission.
 A “public interest submission” is a formal request for the prosecution to exercise their discretion to discontinue the prosecution of a charge without the need for a trial.
 A discontinuance of a charge without the need for a trial is the best outcome possible.
 There is a particular art to drafting these submissions.
-We take great pride in our 90% success rate with public interest submissions.
+We take great pride in our very high success rate with public interest submissions.

 - How a prosecution case is pieced together and how to identify weaknesses or crucial deficiencies in the prosecution case well before the case gets to trial.
 This enables us to develop a strongly effective defence strategy at trial – especially in jury trials in the superior courts.